landtechnologies/technical-challenge/backend/README.md

 - Given a random set of points, we'd like to know:
   - How many parcels of land there are
   - The number of sides each parcel has
+  - Feel free to work with more complex parcels than the examples given

 ### Parcel Number Of Sides